questaware/microemacs/src/microemacs.md

   *Invocation Arguments*
   Flags may be interleaved with file names
-      -b**name**
-            Name the buffer **name**.
+      -b**name**  Name the buffer **name**.
 						  Useful to override file suffix attributes
-      -e    Process error.rc after the startup file
-      -m    Show failing macros in a visible buffer -i{%$}var value   Set variable with value before startup -Kkey   Use encryption key key
+      -e      Process error.rc after the startup file -m      Show failing macros in a visible buffer -i{%$}  var value   Set variable with value before startup -k{key} Use encryption key key
       -p      search for the file in $PATH
       -r      Forbid access to the OS
       -s pattern  Set the search pattern; the space is optional -/ pattern  Same but also search
       -v      Open files in view mode
               viewflag = TRUE;
       -w#     exit the editor after # seconds inactivity (default 900) -x      Keep ^M characters in files being editted/viewed -z      select the newset file matching the pattern
       @filename  Name of the startup file; can be relative to emacs diry. filename   Filenames may be specified with patterns using *,?
                  Any file name may be **user**@**host**:**file**
                  The first filename may be followed by :**linenumber**

   *Fundamentals*
    The current position can be set as a (zero) mark by the set-mark command.